Accidental calls to 9-1-1 are on the rise

 - What's the problem?

 - If the problem is medical related, the ECO will want to know how old the casualty is (approximately), what their level of consciousness is and if the casualty is breathing.

 - If the problem is fire related, the ECO will want to know if you and others are safe and out of danger.

 You may be put on hold, but do not hang up.
 The ECO will come back and may ask more questions.
 Try to be brief.
 If you don't know the answer to the question, simply say that you do not know.

-If there are special instructions on how to get into the building or to the location of the emergency, this should be communicated.
+If there are special instructions on how to get into the building or to the location of the emergency, let the ECO know.

-The Strathcona Regional Emergency Communications Centre (ECC) provides 9-1-1 services and fire dispatch for a number of local communities.
-Our ECC is ISO 9001:2008 certified.
+The Strathcona Emergency Communications Centre (ECC) provides 9-1-1 services and fire dispatch for a number of local communities.
+Our ECC is ISO 9001:2015 certified.